1hdn/ImageFit/README.md

 # ImageFit
 ImageFit is a simple set of utility methods for scaling, cropping or stretching an image to make it fit certain dimensions.
 It's like a .NET equivalent to the CSS [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) property.

+Available as a [NuGet package](https://www.nuget.org/packages/ImageFit/) for .NET Standard 2.0.

 ## Usage
 In the following examples `sourcePath` is the filepath to an image with a width of 1000 pixels and a height of 1000 pixels.